Jiaoyang-Li/Flatland/CBS-corridor/README.md

 run_test2.2.py contains a test example.

+run_batch.py is a script to test algorithms on the official provided test cases. data_analysis/data_analysis.py analyzes the results (success rate, solution cost, etc.) got from run_batch.py.

 Currently, this cbs handles both speed = 1 or agents have different speed.
 However, when agents have different speed, the performance will drop down dramatically without corridor reasoning.
 Corridor reasoning contains a method that reasoning chasing conflicts between agents with different speed.
 But this method may contain bugs and pending testing at this stage.